 Anyone here familiar with the demographic breakdown at Seattle University?
 I'm a junior and I'm curious about the diversity and student population size there.
 Thanks in advance!

 Seattle University is known for its commitment to fostering a diverse and inclusive campus community.
-As of the 2021-2022 academic year, the enrollment at Seattle University was approximately 7,200 students, with around 4,200 undergraduate students and 3,000 graduate and law students.
+As of the latest data, the enrollment at Seattle University was approximately 7,200 students, with around 4,200 undergraduate students and 3,000 graduate and law students.

 In terms of the demographic breakdown for undergraduate students, here are the statistics: